 You do NOT receive a decision at the time of your first level (BPAAR) hearing.
 The hearing officer makes a recommendation to the Board of Property Assessment of Allegheny County, and the Board issues the decision by mail to the property owner.
 The decision is typically mailed about 2-3 months after the BPAAR hearing.
 However, we have seen some decisions take almost a year to be issued.
 Once the decision is rendered, all parties (property owner and each of the taxing entities) have 30 days to appeal the decision (de novo – meaning “fresh” or “new”) to the Allegheny County Board of Viewers (BOV).
 It is very important to know your appeal rights.

-Typically, no. Once you settle your BOV case, it is closed.
+Typically, no. Once you resolve your BOV case, it is closed.
 The only manner in which to appeal a BOV decision is if your case actually goes to trial (which is rare).
-If you believe the decision was erroneous and not supported by the facts at trial, or if you believe the trial judge abused their discretion in rendering the decision you can seek reconsideration in front of Judge R. Stanton Wettick.
-However, this is the not the same appellate review as from the BPAAR (De Novo or new)).
-It is very high standard to show that the decision was erroneous or that the judge abused their discretion.
-Also, it should be noted that we have seen cases, where property owners settled cases, and then because they only settled because they felt pressured, were able to reschedule a new hearing by petition the court to vacate the settlement.
+If you believe the decision was erroneous and not supported by the facts at trial, or if you believe the trial judge abused their discretion in rendering the decision, you can seek reconsideration in front of the General Motions Judge.
+However, this is the not the same appellate review as from the BPAAR (de novo or new).
+It is a very high standard to show that the decision was erroneous or that the judge abused their discretion.
+Also, it should be noted that we have seen cases where property owners settled cases and then, because they only settled because they felt pressured, were they able to reschedule a new hearing by petitioning the court to vacate the settlement.
 This is very rare and difficult.